-- 1. Click 'Data' in the Navigation View (if the data folders are not already displayed) - 2.
-Right click on the Files folder - 3.
-Select 'New Folder' from the top of the list, and the 'New Folder' dialog box will appear - 4.
-Enter a name for your new folder (e.g. Interviews), and a description if required - 5.
-Click 'OK'
+- 1. Right click on the Files folder contained in the 'Data' group (or if you would like the new folder to be a sub-folder of a different folder, right click on that instead) - 2.
+Select 'New Folder...' from the top of the list, and the 'New Folder' dialog box will appear - 3.
+Enter a name for your new folder (e.g. Interviews), and a description if required - 4.
+Click 'OK' and then 'Close' for the information given under Files